-- 1. The consultant or individual contractor shall have the legal status of an independent contractor vis-à-vis the International Seabed Authority.
-The contractor [Any representative or employee of the contractor]1 shall not be regarded, for any purposes, as being either a staff member of the Authority, under the Staff Regulations and Rules of the Authority, or an official of the Authority, for purposes of the Protocol on the Privileges and Immunities of the International Seabed Authority.
-Accordingly, nothing within or relating to the contract shall establish the relationship of employer and employee, or of principal and agent, between the Authority and the contractor. - 1 Where the contractor is an institutional or corporate consultant, the term "contractor" as used in the present General Conditions includes its representatives and employees.
+1. The consultant or individual contractor shall have the legal status of an independent contractor vis-à-vis the ISA.
+The contractor shall not be regarded, for any purposes, as being either a staff member of the Authority, under the Staff Regulations and Rules of the Authority, or an official of the Authority, for purposes of the Protocol on the Privileges and Immunities of the ISA.
+Accordingly, nothing within or relating to the contract shall establish the relationship of employer and employee, or of principal and agent, between the Authority and the contractor.